Hassan-98/-Nodejs-Express-Mongoose-TS-v2/README.md

-# Nodejs-Express-Mongoose-TypeScript
+# Nodejs-Express-Mongoose-TypeScript v2
-A Boilerplate for backend api based on Nodejs - Express - MongoDB(Mongoose) - TypeScript
+A Boilerplate for backend api based on Nodejs - Express - MongoDB(Mongoose) - TypeScript with use of TS decorators